 Arán & Im (Bread & Butter)

-Two Shows: Thursday Sept 28th at 7pm [SOLD OUT] + Saturday Sept 30th at 1pm
+Was held on Thursday Sept 28th at 7pm [SOLD OUT] + Saturday Sept 30th at 1pm

 A theatrical performance in which Manchán Magan bakes sourdough bread while offering insights into the wonders of the Irish language.